 Click here to enlarge pictures.

-- Sugar Cane - Medium fruit which is round to elongated.
-It is extremely sweet, but beware of thorns.
+- Sugar Cane - Medium fruit that can be round to elongated.
+It is extremely sweet, but it is on a thorny plant.
 The fruit is worthy of the thorns!

 Home Page |